cloudflare/cloudflare-docs/products/workers/src/content/tutorials/build-a-jamstack-app/index.md

 The work needed to create this application is split into three tasks:

-1. Write data to KV
+1. Write data to KV.
-2. Rendering data from KV
+2. Rendering data from KV.
-3. Adding todos from the application UI
+3. Adding todos from the application UI.

 For the remainder of this tutorial you will complete each task, iterating on your application, and then publish it to your own domain.